eljuanchosf/samsung-cf-training/day3/README.md

 4. Deploy!
 `bosh -n deploy`

-5. Once Cloud Foundry has been deployed, deploy the `cf-example-sinatra` applicatiob:
+5. Once Cloud Foundry has been deployed, deploy the `cf-example-sinatra` application:
 `cf push my-sinatra-app`

 6. Now, try to tail the logs: